dnasutio/Secure-File-Transfer-System/README.md

 2. Login as the user you just created.
 3. Create a file by filling in the necessary form information followed by pressing Submit.
 4. Delete the file by clicking the delete button on the file.
-5. Download the file by clickin the download button on the file.
+5. Download the file by clicking the download button on the file.